 There is a lot of debate on the increase of minimum wage, retail, and fast food industries are continuously pushing for an increase in the minimum wage, and many suggest that the price should be raised to at least $15 per hour.
 As we all know since 2009 the current federal minimum wage is just $7.25/hour.
 There are other states that don’t agree with the $7.25 per hour wage; they insist the minimum hourly wage should be greater than that.

-With that been said a lot of states have minimum wage that higher than the one set by the federal government, yet most Americans want the minimum wage standard to be increased to at least $15 per hour.
-About 52% of the population favors increase of the minimum wage.
-However most of the trump supporters are not in favor with the increment and also 50% whites are not supporting the increase.
+With that been said a lot of states have e minimum wage that higher than the one set by the federal government, yet most Americans want the minimum wage standard to be increased to at least $15 per hour.
+About 52% of the population favors an increase of the minimum wage.

 Here Are Some Facts About Minimum Wage:

 * Most minimum wage jobs are done by young people

 * A lot of young people between the ages of 16-24 work at the minimum hourly wage, most of them work in the fast food industry and that’s about 2.6 million people.
 45% of them are between the ages of 16 – 24 and 23.3% of them are between the ages of 25 and 35.

 * Increasing the minimum wage doesn’t add much value.
 According to the Pew Research Center, the minimum federal wage that was raised in 2009 has lost its purchasing values by 9.6% due to inflation.